Joplin Public Library: History

-The Joplin Public Library District was established in 1902 when the citizens of Joplin, Missouri voted for a 10 cent tax to operate a public library.
+The Joplin Public Library District was established in 1902 when the citizens of Joplin, Missouri voted for a 10-cent tax to operate a public library.
 A Carnegie Foundation grant of $40,000 paid for the construction of a library building, with the community's having raised money to provide operating and maintenance funds.
 The Carnegie Library was built at 9th Street and Wall Avenue and was listed on the National Register of Historic Places later in the 20th century.

 As needs outgrew the space, in 1980 the city built the current library at 300 S. Main Street, at a cost of approximately $2,000,000.
 The new library building was opened to the public in May 1981.
 In 1995 the building was remodeled and expanded to create the Rosemary Titus Reynolds Children’s Library, which was dedicated in March 1996.
 The building, which covers approximately 35000 sqft, is fully handicapped-accessible.

 The new library was built on the site of the historic Connor Hotel, which had to be demolished.
 On November 11, 1978, one day before the hotel was scheduled to be brought down by explosives, it collapsed and trapped three workers in the rubble.
 After being trapped for eighty-two hours, Alfred Sommers was successfully rescued.
 The two other workers were killed in the accident.
 The three-and-a-half-day ordeal captured the attention of the entire nation.

 The Library automated all circulation and technical processing operations in 1992 with federal funding under the Library Services and Construction Act.
 Off-site dial-in access, also federally funded, became available in 1995.
 The following year the Library started offering free Internet access to patrons.
 In 1999, the Library introduced its Web site and provided access to its catalog on the Internet.

-In 2013,the federal Economic Development Administration announced a $20 million grant for the development and construction of a new library on 20th Street, in the heart of the area destroyed by the 2011 Joplin tornado.
+In 2013, the federal Economic Development Administration announced a $20 million grant for the development and construction of a new library on 20th Street, in the heart of the area destroyed by the 2011 Joplin tornado.

 In June 2017, the new 58,000 square foot state-of-the art library opened to the public.
-Costing nearly $15,000,000, the new facility has meeting and event rooms and spaces, an outdoor plaza and courtyard, children's, teen and adult book collection areas, and maker-spaces and equipment for creative arts and business innovators.
+Costing nearly $15,000,000, the new facility has meeting and event rooms and spaces, an outdoor plaza and courtyard, children's, teen and adult book collection areas, and makerspaces and equipment for creative arts and business innovators.